Linushaddai99/Countries-Of-The-World/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

-I would like to thank Microverse for the project inspiration.
+- I would like to thank Microverse for the project inspiration.
+- I would also like to thank Nelson Sakwa for the original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>